PromptECO/clariform/README.md

 files in the clariform project itself.
 The file can be used as template for workflow actions in other github repos.

-The `action.yml` file declares a clariform github action, and can be used from workflows.
+The `action.yml` file declares a clariform github action and can be referenced in workflows.

 ## Development